wlandau/workers/README.md

 # Purpose

 The `workers` package is a platform-agnostic R-focused parallel job scheduler.
-For computationally-depanding workflows, schedulers are important.
+For computationally-demanding workflows, schedulers are important.
 Some tasks need to complete before others start (for example, the data munging steps that precede analysis) and `workers` takes advantages of parallel computing opportunities while saving you the